 “Anytime you want something very badly that isn’t in your ability to provide for yourself, you’re in a position to be learning things,” says Misty.
 That is exactly the place where the Browns found themselves.

 The couple first met in an economics class at Austin High School.
 She was the theater nerd, and he was the football guy.
 They didn’t like each other.
 Fast forward a few years and the pair met again in the college ministry at Grand Parkway.

 In 2005, Misty asked the group for help moving into an apartment.
 Several people volunteered to help.
 But on moving day, Thomas was the only one who came.
 That’s where their story began.
 Misty remembers carrying a couch with Thomas up the apartment stairwell.
 Thomas had one end of the couch and Misty had the other.
 Her mom stood behind Thomas at the top of the stairs excitedly pointing and mouthing to her, “Invite him to dinner!”
 She did.

 Then Comes Marriage

-They got married in 2007, and like most newlyweds they were just excited to be married.
-Neither of them were in a any rush to start a family.
+They got married in 2007, and like most newlyweds, they were just excited to be married.
+Neither of them was in any rush to start a family.
 “We were 24 when we got married,” says Thomas.
 “We knew in our minds we had time.”
 But two years later, they decided to start a family.